Provision of Direct Care

 This practice keeps medical records confidential and complies with the General Data Protection Regulation.

 We hold your medical record so that we can provide you with safe care and treatment.

 We will also use your information so that this practice can check and review the quality of the care we provide.
 This helps us to improve our services to you.

 - We will share relevant information from your medical record with other health or social care staff or organizations when they provide you with care.
 For example, your GP will share information when they refer you to a specialist in a hospital.
 Or your GP will send details about your prescription to your chosen pharmacy.

-- For more information on how we share your information with organisations who are directly involved in your care please ask Practice manager.
+- For more information on how we share your information with organisations who are directly involved in your care please ask the practice manager.

 - Healthcare staff working in A&E and out of hours care will also have access to your information.
 For example, it is important that staff who are treating you in an emergency know if you have any allergic reactions.
-This will involve the use of your Summary Care Record For more information see: https://digital.nhs.uk/summary-care-records or alternatively speak to your practice.
+This will involve the use of your Summary Care Record For more information see the NHS Digital website or alternatively speak to your practice.

 - You have the right to object to information being shared for your own care.
 Please speak to the practice if you wish to object.
 You also have the right to have any mistakes or errors corrected.

 Other Important Information About How Your Information is Used to Provide You With Healthcare